 Dairy: $30/week (milk, cream, eggs, cheese, cottage cheese)

 Peter’s lunch for work: He gets a salad and chicken breast almost every day.
 His request!
 I literally put a frozen chicken breast in our Instant Pot pressure cooker with some seasonings and press the poultry button…and it’s done in 15 minutes!

 Snacks for kids: fruits and veggies, cottage cheese, crackers, rice reheated from dinner, smoothies, cereal, peanut butter on anything, cookies we make, and hard-boiled eggs.

 Related Post: Check out 10 healthy snack foods for kids here.

 Dinners: A lot of chicken with vegetables made tons of different ways.
-Soups, Asian food with rice (check out this easy curry recipe), chicken rice and beans (recipe here), ok, we do chicken rice and beans in a lot of ways a lot of times per week, haha.
+Soups, Asian food with rice (check out my easy Thai Curry recipe), chicken rice and beans, ok, we do chicken rice and beans in a lot of ways a lot of times per week, haha.
 Just realized that while writing!

-Groceries I try not to buy if I’m really trying to save money:
+Groceries I try not to buy to save money: